scssphp/scssphp/docs/docs/extending/values.md

 - the string content, as an array of string parts.
 The exact structure for parts is considered an internal implementation detail.
 Use `Compiler::getStringText` to get the text of the string.
-When creating new strings, put the string content as the single item in the array (or use `ValueConverter::fromPhp`).
+When creating new strings, put the string content as the single item in the array.

 Note: arguments received by functions may not always use the `Type::T_STRING` due to internal details.
 However, `Compiler::assertString` guarantees that its